Aza

 About

-Aza Pace's poems appear in The Southern Review, Copper Nickel, New Ohio Review, Tupelo Quarterly, Bayou, The Adroit Journal, and elsewhere.
-She is the winner of two Academy of American Poets University Prizes.
+Aza Pace is the author of Her Terrible Splendor, which won the 2024 Emma Howell Rising Poet Prize and is forthcoming from Willow Springs Books.
+Her poems appear in The Southern Review, Copper Nickel, New Ohio Review, Tupelo Quarterly, Bayou, The Adroit Journal, and elsewhere, and she is the winner of two Academy of American Poets University Prizes.
 Aza holds an MFA in poetry from the University of Houston and a PhD in Literature and Creative Writing from the University of North Texas, where she served as Editor-in-Chief of American Literary Review.
 She is currently a Visiting Assistant Professor at Ohio Wesleyan University, where she teaches courses in creative writing, literature, and composition.

 “Mine” and “A Landscape Misread.”
 Bennington Review. (forthcoming)